Nexiauk/duality/README.md

 * Help understanding class methods and static methods [djangocentral.com](https://djangocentral.com/classmethod-and-staticmethod-explained/)
 * Help sorting with lambda in Python [stackoverflow.com](https://stackoverflow.com/questions/3766633/how-to-sort-with-lambda-in-python)
 * Help creating a constraint on the UserCards model to prevent owners having more than one Usercard for the same Character - [forum.djangoprojects.com](https://forum.djangoproject.com/t/how-to-make-a-django-uniqueconstraint-that-checks-fields-in-a-position-independant-way/19062)
+* Help rendering two models in one form - [forums.djangoprojects.com](https://forum.djangoproject.com/t/create-a-form-using-two-models/21234/5)
+* Help rendering form fields, while using crispy forms, as readonly.
+Decided not to use this method ultimately, created the form with disabled fields insteads in the view - [stackoverflow](https://stackoverflow.com/questions/21559380/django-crispy-forms-readonly)